Our History

 Image

-Originally founded in 1918, North Canyon Medical Center (NCMC) is located in Gooding, Idaho.
+Originally founded in 1918, North Canyon Medical Center (NCMC) is located in Gooding, Idaho, and has served as a cornerstone of healthcare for the community and surrounding region for more than a century.

 1918 – 1970

-The original facility was in operation until 1970, when it closed, and healthcare services moved to the new location on Montana Street.
-The original structure stood until 1975, when it was demolished to make way for new businesses.
+The original hospital remained in operation until 1970, when healthcare services were relocated to a new facility on Montana Street.
+The original building stood vacant until 1975, when it was demolished to make way for new commercial development.

 1970 – 2010

-The hospital on Montana Street served the community for 40 years and was closed in March 2010 when the new state-of-the-art hospital, North Canyon Medical Center, opened at the south end of town.
-The Montana Street location still exists today and is privately owned, but does not offer healthcare services.
+The Montana Street hospital served the Gooding community for the next 40 years.
+In March 2010, it closed following the opening of a new, state-of-the-art hospital at the south end of town.
+While the Montana Street building still exists today and is privately owned, it no longer provides healthcare services.

 2010 – Current